blazingphoenix10/Linux-commands/README.md

 ```r
   grepl("virus", c("coronavirus", "rhinovirus", "cyanobacteria")
 ```
-## apply, lapply
+## apply, lapply, unlist

 Checking if the gene expression values conform to a normal distribution.
 If it does, then we can apply statisical tests such as t-test which assumes the sample is normally distributed.
+The function unlist is useful in extracting data from the list of lists.
 ```r
   s <- apply(gExpMatrix, 2, shapiro.test)
   s_pVal <- unlist(lapply(s, function(s) s$p.value))